akserg/monomer/README.md

 Monomer  [![Build Status](https://drone.io/github.com/akserg/monomer/status.png)](https://drone.io/github.com/akserg/monomer/latest)
 =============

-A Monomer is a set of data centric UI components that may bind to other components to form a Polymer.
+Monomer is a Polymer library that enables web applications to do more with data.
+The components of Monomer are designed so that they can be used independently or together.
+It is designed to be small, fast and easy to use.

 * [Home](http://monomer.akserg.com)
 * [Issues](https://github.com/akserg/monomer/issues)